Ro5hi/mod_5/README.md

 - REACT Tasks
     - Make presentational components
     - Make functional components
-    - Make reducers
+    - Make reducers for builds and parts CRUD
-    - Make actions
+    - Make actions for builds and parts
+    - Have backend display in the frontend

 - Optional Tasks
     - Style with a CSS franework (?)